golang/dep/docs/daily-dep.md

 $ dep ensure -update github.com/foo/bar
 ```

-This also works without arguments to try to update all dependencies, though it's generally not recommended:
+This also works without arguments to try to update all dependencies (though it's generally not recommended):

 ```bash
 $ dep ensure -update